 - Cut tuna into square pieces, about 1-inch size, set aside.

 - In a large bowl stir together first five ingredients through ginger until combined.
-Remove half of sauce and set aside.
-Stir tuna pieces into large bowl to coat, let sit 5-10 minutes.
+Remove half of the marinade and set aside.

 - Evenly spread sesame seeds onto a plate or flat surface.
 Coat each piece of tuna with seeds.
 For best presentation, coat 4 adjacent sides, but leave the two opposite ends uncoated to keep meat exposed.